aarneranta/gf-math/v3/README.md

   $ ln -s informath/Informath.hs
   $ make RunInformath
 ```
-An example of readily available test case is
+An example of a readily available test case is
 ```
   $ runghc RunInformath.hs nat.dk
 ```
 **Note**: with some versions of GHC libraries, `make Informath.pgf` results into a `Informath.hs` that gives an error about an undefined monad operation.
 This is fixed by adding the line `import Control.Monad` to the import list.
+The current Makefile does this with a sed command - which may cause an error with some other versions of GHC libraries.

 ## User-defined constants